 A/B testing refers to the process of displaying two variations of a web page to different segments of your website visitors.
-These variations are basically personalized content targeted to test which one drives more conversion.
-By using the results of A/B testing, you can determine the winning variation and then optimize your website for better results.
+These variations are personalized content targeted to test which one drives more conversion.
+Using the results of A/B testing, you can determine the winning variation and then optimize your website for better results.

-Google Optimize is a popular open-source website optimization tool that helps businesses to run A/B tests on their websites along with integrated analytics for smarter business decisions.
+Google Optimize is a popular open-source website optimization tool that helps businesses run A/B tests on their websites and integrated analytics for smarter business decisions.

-In this guide, we will discuss the steps to implement A/B testing on a sample e-commerce website using Google Optimize.
-The goal is to determine which variant of the navbar, on the website, is driving conversions - "sticky" navbar or "non-sticky" navbar.
+This guide will discuss the steps to implement A/B testing on a sample e-commerce website using Google Optimize.
+The goal is to determine which variant of the 'navbar' on the website is driving conversions - "sticky" navbar or "non-sticky" navbar.

 Steps for Execution

 - Download the code and content of a sample website

 - Import content to your stack using CLI

 - Create Environment, Delivery Token, and Change Configuration

 - Set up A/B testing in Google Optimize